fzakaria/fzakaria.com/_posts/2025-03-23-nix-derivations-by-hand.md

 You might be curious why I did `/bin/sh` instead of something like `/bin/bash` ?

-Well I wante dto keep our derivation _extremely simple_ and even something like `bash` needs to be an explicit dependency on our derivation.
+Well I wanted to keep our derivation _extremely simple_ and even something like `bash` needs to be an explicit dependency on our derivation.

 Turns out though that `/bin/sh` is by default always present in the Nix sandbox for POSIX compliance. 🤓